mgajda/less-arbitrary/towards-better-union.md

 [@subtype-inequalities], as this requirement is valid only for strict type constraint inference, not for a more general type inference considered as a learning problem.
-As we observe in the example [@example:row-constraint], we need to perform non-monotonic inference when dealing with alternative representations.
+As we observe in the example [@lst:row-constraint], we need to perform non-monotonic inference when dealing with alternative representations.

 When a specific instance of `Typelike` is also a semilattice (an idempotent semigroup),